-On this leg of our journey (our route was San Jose – Poas Volcano/Tortuguero – Arenal/Monteverde – Manuel Antonio – Osa Peninsular), we stayed at the Nayara Lodge hotel in Arenal which was wonderful and included a jacuzzi on our balcony.
+On this leg of our Costa Rica journey, we stayed at Nayara Lodge in Arenal which was wonderful and included a jacuzzi on our balcony.
 The restaurant, Amor Loco, was also great with indulgent velvet armchairs!
 We then stayed at Trapp Lodge in Monteverde which was a cosy place to stay.
 In total we spent 4 days in the area, but could easily have spent longer as there is just so much to do in this area of Costa Rica.

 The hanging bridges are spectacular and give beautiful views out over the wet and misty rainforest which is full of moss, orchids and cheeseplants growing naturally in the wild.
 We spotted howler and spider monkeys, snails, poison frogs, leaf cutter ants, a mot mot bird and various hummingbirds.
 We recommend doing this with a guide, to make the most of the wildlife.